wp-plugins/amazon-auto-links/readme.txt

 * Improved: the page load speed in the category selection page by reducing the cache elements.

 = 1.0.3 - 09/16/2012 =
-* Fixed: an issue that in below PHP v5.2.4, the link descriptions could not be retrieved properly and the edit and view page links were broken.
+* Fixed: an issue that in below PHP v5.2.4, the link descriptions could not be retrieved properly; as a result, the edit and view page links were broken.
 * Improved: the page load speed in the category selection page with caches.
-* Removed: the widget functionality since it produces a blank page in some systems and the cause and solution have not been discovered.
+* Removed: the widget functionality since it produced a blank page in some systems and the cause and solution could not be found.

 = 1.0.2 - 09/12/2012 =
-* Fixed: an issue that form buttons do not appear in the category selection page in WordPress version 3.1x or ealier.
+* Fixed: an issue that form buttons did not appear in the category selection page in WordPress version 3.1x or ealier.

 = 1.0.1 - 09/10/2012 =
 * Added: the Widget option.